ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 19
 ### January 17, 2020
 Redefined color vector to reduce some computational expenses.
 Changed disk material from Basic to Physical so that it can cast shadow properly.

+### January, 20, 2020
+Completed GSD.
+Will return home for two weeks.